Atlanta star Josef Martinez tears right ACL, set for surgery - WHIZ News

 Midfielders Pity Martinez and Ezequiel Barco could also shift to the striker position at times to provide more scoring options.

-Josef Martinez went down in the second half after colliding with a Nashville player in the second half of a 2-1 victory.
-He tried to continue, but wound up signalling to the bench that he needed to be subbed out.
+Josef Martinez went down in the second half after colliding with a Nashville player in the second half.
+He tried to hobble on, but wound up signalling to the bench that he needed to be subbed out.

 Martinez was carried off the field on a stretcher.